ElementsProject/lightning/doc/lightning-close.7.md

 If *unilateraltimeout* is zero, then the **close** command will wait indefinitely until the peer is online and can negotiate a mutual close.
 The default is 2 days (172800 seconds).

+The *destination* can be of any Bitcoin accepted type, including bech32.
+If it isn't specified, the default is a c-lightning wallet address.

 The peer needs to be live and connected in order to negotiate a mutual close.
 The default of unilaterally closing after 48 hours is usually a